 Like many resorts, most of the action is on the upper mountain.
 The Forest Queen express seems to have the best intermediate terrain and is very popular.
 As you go more to lookers right, the runs get steeper and shorter.
 The Rainier Express is a great lift with some nice groomers.
 Green Valley is a short lift with a big open bowl at the top.

 The most notable thing about Crystal is probably the steeps.
 The snow is heavy and sticks to the steep slopes making them skiable as long as the conditions are not icy.
 When we were there the High Campbell lift was running and we were able to sample one of the runs up there that wasn’t as icy.
 That lift was destroyed by an avalanche in March 2014 but I’m sure they will be rebuilding it.
 We can only imagine what it must be like with a few feet of fresh light snow.
 The whole upper mountain would be skiable opening up all 2,600 acres.
-This is similar to what happens in Tahoe in the Spring when the first couple of days after a dump are awesome, but then the off-piste often gets cruddy and unskiable a few days later if it warms up and freezes at night.

 At the top of the Forest Queen Express there is a great lodge and restaurant surrounded by high peaks that make it look just like Colorado or Utah.
 There are also lodges and restaurants at the top of the Gondola and at the base area.